javier-arango/u-food/README.md

 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ## How to run the backend | Recomened IDE for backend is [IntelliJ](https://www.jetbrains.com/idea/)
+> Clone the repo to a folder of you're liking using the command prompt `git clone`

 First you need to setup your IDE, so it can start running the server